ziutus/ai_assistant_lenie_server/README.md

 ### pre-hook + trufflehog

+# Planned improvements
+* add checker which any lambda does not use AWS Lambda Layers anymore

 ## Why do we need our own LLM?
 So far, available LLMs operate in English or implicitly translate to English, losing context or meaning.